athapa20/infs740/README.md

-This repo consists of a Documentaion on the project "News Bias detector"
+# Infs 740 - Database for World Wide Web

-The project consists of several sub systems each communicating with each other:
+This repo consists of a Documentaion on the project "News Bias detector" The project consists of several sub systems each communicating with each other:
 - RSS Feeder
 - Biased source - The Huffington Post, MSNBC, BBC news, ABC news, Fox news and BreitBart